maruos/maruos/docs/faq/README.md

 Keep in mind that the best Maru experience requires hardware HDMI support via either [SlimPort](http://us.slimportconnect.com/slimport-supported-devices/) or [MHL](http://www.mhltech.org/devices.aspx) for displaying the desktop on an external display, so SlimPort and MHL devices will be given first priority.

+### What about devices without HDMI support?

+Devices without hardware HDMI support (SlimPort or MHL) have a few options for displaying Maru Desktop:

+* **Wireless display streaming**: This is officially tested on Chromecast, although other wireless adapters *should* work as long as they are supported by Android (Miracast has been confirmed to work by some of our users).
+Note that you may need to [restore Google Apps](TODO) to use this feature with Chromecast.

+* **DisplayLink**: DisplayLink can stream content to an external display over USB without the requirement for HDMI hardware built into the device, although it requires a DisplayLink dock and installation of the DisplayLink Android app.
+This has been confirmed to work by our users on devices without HDMI support.

 ### Which cable/adapter should I use to connect my SlimPort device to an HDMI screen?

 You will need a SlimPort USB-to-HDMI cable with a USB charging dongle.
 You can find a list of officially supported adapters [here](https://maruos.com/accessories/).
 It’s important that the adapter offers a dongle for charging your device simultaneously since desktop workloads are more taxing on your device’s battery.

-### What about wireless streaming for devices without HDMI support?

-From Maru 0.6 up, you get wireless display support out of the box that has been tested with DisplayLink and Chromecast.
-This is a new feature, so expect some rough edges.

 ### Can I charge my device while plugged in to a monitor?